fbpx

 Barbados Remembers …

-In 1985, a giant bronze statue, the ‘Emancipation Statue’ depicting a slave breaking free from chains, was erected on a local roundabout in Barbados to honor the man fondly remembered as ‘Bussa’ and his historical slave revolt.
+In 1985, a giant bronze statue, the ‘Emancipation Statue’ depicting an enslaved person breaking free from chains, was erected on a local roundabout in Barbados to honor the man fondly remembered as ‘Bussa’ and his historical slave revolt.

 The statue is said to symbolize the strength of emancipation and is inscribed on both sides.